dennisbirch/dbbbuilder-swift/README.md

 #### Deleting from the database <a name="deleting"> </a>

-There are three DBBTableObject static methods for deleting rows associated with object instances from their database tables.
+There are multiple DBBTableObject static methods for deleting rows associated with object instances from their database tables.
 You call them on the DBBTableObject subclass type of the instance(s) you want to delete.

 `public static func deleteInstance(_ instance: DBBTableObject, manager: DBBManager) -> Bool`